networknt/light-doc/content/en/architecture/cga-fga.md

 For example, if you are a manager role, you can transfer the amount higher than 10K.
 If you are located in Asia, you cannot access the accounts opened in America.

-From the implementation point of view, these attributes would be somewhere in one or more database tables.
+From an implementation point of view, these attributes would be somewhere in one or more database tables.
 The light-oauth2 has an authorizer interface and allow you to plugin the integration logic.
 If you are using another implementation of OAuth 2.0, you can find out how to integrate with your existing service or database from the documentation.

 With the integration between the OAuth 2.0 server and your own database or service, nothing needs to be done at the client level.
 Depending on the policies on the OAuth 2.0 server, the client custom claims and user custom claims will be automatically included in the generated JWT token.